NimuLy/Corner/README.md

 # Corner
-A smart mirror switcher for Kali Linux
+A smart mirror switcher for Kali Linux.

 ## How it works?
 This script updates your sources.list with the fastest available mirrors.